Schiiss/blog/_posts/2025-02-12-how-confident-is-your-ai-understanding-llm-confidence-scores.md

 I want to extend a huge thanks to the [VATBox llm-confidence project](https://github.com/VATBox/llm-confidence/blob/master/llm_confidence/logprobs_handler.py).
 Their implementation of log probability processing was incredibly helpful in understanding how to apply this in Python. 🚀

-By integrating confidence scores into structured extraction, we gain an additional layer of interpretability—helping us build more trustworthy AI applications!
+By integrating confidence scores into structured extraction, we gain an additional layer of interpretability, helping us build more trustworthy AI applications!

 Thanks for reading 😀